 The Government should follow the law.
 They should ensure preferential treatment of fishers when it comes to accessing productive assets... a place where they could produce food.
-Let's pursue this before commercial and private companies/ individuals take over these assets."
+Let's pursue this before commercial and private companies/individuals take over these assets."

-- Dinna L. Umengan, Tambuyog Development Center

-The impact of COVID19 has likewise affirmed the importance of sustainable agriculture-based social enterprises such as biodiversity-friendly social enterprises (BDSFEs) promoted by EVPRD in forest/upland areas promoting climate-resilient and diversified native indigenous trees and crops; small farmer-based agro-ecological/regenerative agriculture systems advanced by IIRR; and community-based seed banking of OPV and inbred seeds linked to seed to table social enterprise systems espoused by PRRM.
+- Dinna L. Umengan, Tambuyog Development Center climate-resilient and diversified native indigenous trees and crops; small farmer-based agroecological/ regenerative agriculture systems advanced by IIRR; and community-based seed banking of OPV and inbred seeds linked to seed to table social enterprise systems espoused by PRRM.
 PRRM and ECOWEB are also promoting urban gardening among partners with the intent of transforming it to SEs even prior to COVID19.
 But the impact of COVID19 made it easier for them to convince their partners of the importance of such an endeavor.
 Not only would it ensure food on their table, they could also market excess produce.